kromulak/mu-cs424-f2015/lecture-17.md

 In system F:

-	λ a . λ x . x
+	CAPITAL LAMBDA a . λ x . x

+CAPITAL LAMBDA is like λ but accepts a "type" argument

+	(CAPITAL LAMBDA a . λ x : a . x) Real
+	~> λ x : Real .x